SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 By default, the models in SasView are grouped into five categories

 *  *Shapes* - models describing 'objects' (spheres, cylinders, etc)
 *  *Shape-Independent* - models describing structure in terms of density correlation functions, fractals, peaks, power laws, etc
 *  *Customized Models* - SasView-created (non-library) Python models
 *  *Uncategorised* - other models (for reflectivity, etc)
 *  *Structure Factor* - S(Q) models

 Use the *Category* drop-down menu to chose a category of model, then select a model from the drop-down menu beneath.
+A graph of the chosen model, calculated using default parameter values, will appear.
+The graph will update dynamically as the parameter values are changed.

 You can decide your own model categorizations using the :ref:`Category_Manager`.

 Once you have selected a model you can read its help documentation by clicking on the *Description* button to the right.